-All Eurobank Directors allocate sufficient time to undertake the role to which they have been appointed.
+All Bank Directors allocate sufficient time to undertake the role to which they have been appointed.

-- C.3.1 The Chairman dedicates appropriate time to fulfil his duties to the Board. - C.3.2 When the Nomination Committee recommends candidates to fill Board vacancies it ensures that they have sufficient time to meet what is expected of them.
+C.3.1 The Chairman dedicates appropriate time to fulfil his duties to the Board.

+C.3.2 When the Nomination Committee recommends candidates to fill Board vacancies it ensures that they have sufficient time to meet what is expected of them.

-Annually, the Nomination Committee, reports to the Board of Directors' other significant commitments and directorships outside the Bank's Group.
+Annually, the Nomination Committee, reports to the Board of Directors' other significant commitments and directorships outside the Group.

-C.3.3 Non-Executive Directors are committed to devoting significant time to the Board.
+C.3.3 All Board members are committed to devoting significant time to the Board.